avdv/play-json-refined/README.md

 libraryDependencies += "com.lunaryorn" %% "play-json-refined" % "0.5"
 ```

-`play-json-refined` is available for Scala 2.11 and Play 2.5.
-Sorry, no Play
+This release of `play-json-refined` supports Play JSON 2.6 with Scala 2.11 and Scala 2.12.
-2.4.
+Older releases of this library may support earlier versions of Play JSON.

 ## Usage ##